romgrk/barbar.nvim/.github/ISSUE_TEMPLATE/bug-report--d.md

 ---

 Preamble (you can delete this section):
- - Are you using a recent enough version of neovim?
-Current requirement is: 0.5
+ - Are you using a RECENT BUILD of neovim 0.5?
- - If you don't see any error messages, set `g:bufferline.unsafe` to `v:true`.
+ - If not, rebuild it now before reporting the issue.

 **Description**